Federal Government of Germany: Functioning

-The Chancellor has to appoint one of the cabinet ministers as Vice Chancellor, who may deputise for the Chancellor in their absence.
-In coalition governments the Vice Chancellor is usually the highest ranking minister of the second biggest coalition party.
+The Chancellor has to appoint one of the government ministers as Vice Chancellor, who may deputise for the Chancellor in their absence.
+In coalition governments the Vice Chancellor is usually the highest ranking minister of the second-biggest coalition party.
 If the Chancellor dies or is unwilling or unable to act as Chancellor after the end of their term, until a new Chancellor has been elected, the Vice Chancellor becomes Acting Chancellor until the election of a new Chancellor by the Bundestag, who then has to form a new government.
 (To date, this has happened once: On 7 May 1974 Chancellor Willy Brandt resigned and declared his refusal to act as Chancellor until his successor's election.
 Vice Chancellor Walter Scheel was appointed as Acting Chancellor and served until the election of Helmut Schmidt on 16 May.)

 The Chancellor is in charge of the government's administrative affairs, which are usually delegated to the Head of staff of the Chancellery, who is usually also appointed as minister for special affairs.
 Details are laid down in the government's rules for internal procedures (Geschäftsordnung).
-These state, for example, that the cabinet is quorate only if at least half of the ministers including the chair (the Chancellor or in their absence the Vice Chancellor) are present.
-The cabinet regularly convenes on Wednesday mornings in the Chancellery.
+These state, for example, that the government is quorate only if at least half of the ministers including the chair (the Chancellor or in their absence the Vice Chancellor) are present.
+The government regularly convenes on Wednesday mornings in the Chancellery.